BryanKalemba/Inksync---Real-time-editor-/README.md

 # InkSync — Real-Time Collaborative Editor

-A Google Docs–style editor where multiple people can write in the same document at once, see each other's cursors live, and never lose work to a conflicting edit.
-Built to understand — and demonstrate — how real collaborative software actually solves the hard problem: **what happens when two people edit the same sentence at the same time?**
+I'm Bryan, a second-year Computer Science student at the University of Nottingham, and this is a Google Docs–style editor I built over summer to push my portfolio past the usual CRUD-app territory.
+Multiple people can type in the same document at once, see each other's cursors moving live, and (this was the whole point) never lose their work to someone else's edit landing at the same time.

+I picked this project specifically because I wanted to understand *why* Google Docs doesn't just fall apart when two people type in the same spot — turns out that's a genuinely hard distributed systems problem, and building it from something closer to first principles taught me more than another CRUD-with-auth tutorial would have.

 ## How it works

-Most naive real-time editors use "last write wins," which silently drops someone's changes.
-InkSync uses **Yjs**, a CRDT (Conflict-free Replicated Data Type) library.
-Every edit becomes a small, mathematically mergeable operation;
-any two replicas that have seen the same set of operations converge to the *same* document, regardless of the order the network delivered them in — no central "who wins" logic required.
+My first instinct was "just apply whichever edit arrives last" — which works right up until it silently deletes someone's paragraph because their update lost a race.
+That sent me down a rabbit hole into CRDTs (Conflict-free Replicated Data Types), which is the actual technique behind tools like Google Docs and Notion.

+I used **Yjs** as the CRDT engine.
+Every keystroke becomes a small, mathematically mergeable operation, and any two copies of the document that have seen the same operations end up in the *exact same state* — it doesn't matter what order the network delivered them in.
+No "whoever saved last wins" logic needed.
+Once it clicked, it felt a bit like magic; it's not magic, it's just very clever maths I'm still only half-way to fully understanding.

 ```
 ┌─────────────┐        Socket.io         ┌─────────────┐